 Can Fascia Installation or Repair Be Done Without Removing Rain Gutters?

 In almost every case, that's not going to be possible.
 It may be feasible to make one or two tiny repairs without disturbing the rain gutter system, but in most cases, at least a section of the gutter will have to be removed to carry out fascia repair, and it will definitely have to come down for fascia installation.
 That's because rain gutters are typically attached directly to the fascia boards, and even if they aren't actually attached to the roofline trim, the rainwater channels sit directly in front of the fascia.

 Count On Mr. Handyman for Dependable Fascia Repair and Fascia Installation Services

-When it's time for fascia repair or installation, reach out to your local handyman by giving us a call at 843-940-7525.
+When it's time for fascia repair or installation, reach out to your local handyman by giving us a call.
 Our knowledgeable customer service representatives are standing by to take your call and book you in for a convenient appointment time, or give you more information about how we can transform your property for the better.